Darknetzz/php-api/README.md

 To create an endpoint that you can talk to, open up the file `api_endpoints.php`.
 Here are some example endpoints you can configure.

+If you want to group your endpoints, create a subfolder called `endpoints`.
+All files in that folder will be included.